-Felicia Honkasalo (b.
-1986) is a visual artist based in Helsinki, Finland.
+Felicia Honkasalo is a visual artist based in Helsinki, Finland.

-Her work, exhibited globally, includes solo and group shows, international film screenings, and her 2019 monograph, Grey Cobalt, published by Loose Joints.
+Her works, exhibited globally, includes solo and group shows, international film screenings, and her 2019 monograph, Grey Cobalt, published by Loose Joints.

 Website design by Jake Dow-Smith